Jane Eyre (2011 film): Filming

 Principal photography began on 22 March 2010 and concluded in mid-May.
-Filming locations included London and various locations in Derbyshire and the Derbyshire Dales, including Chatsworth House, Haddon Hall, the village of Froggatt and the Fox House pub in Sheffield, as well as Broughton Castle in Oxfordshire and Wrothan Park in Hertfordshire.
+Filming locations included London and various locations in Derbyshire and the Derbyshire Dales, including Chatsworth House, Haddon Hall, the village of Froggatt and the Fox House pub in Sheffield, as well as Broughton Castle in Oxfordshire and Wrotham Park in Hertfordshire.
 The score is composed by Academy Award winner Dario Marianelli.
 Another Academy Award winner, Michael O'Connor, designed the costumes.
 Although they estimated the setting was the late 1830s, they settled on four to five years later in 1843.
 Fukunaga commented that "the clothing style of the '30s was just awful.
 Every woman looked like a wedding cake."
 However, they decided to allow a few characters in older fashions to reflect that some would not have updated their style.

-He looked at some 60 residences for one to represent Thornfield Hall but settled on Haddon Hall as it had not undergone much redecorating; the same location was also used in the 2006 BBC version of Jane Eyre.
+He looked at some 60 residences for one to represent Thornfield Hall but settled on Haddon Hall as it had not undergone much redecorating; the same location was also used in the 2006 series of Jane Eyre.
 The conditions were very cold and Fukunaga admitted that Wasikowska nearly got hypothermia on the second day while shooting the rain sequence; however, he could not imagine filming anywhere else, saying "Northern England – Yorkshire and Derbyshire, the moors and dales – they look like they're something straight out of a Tim Burton horror film.
 The trees are all twisted by the wind; the bracken and the heather on the moors have this amazing hue.
 And the weather is so extreme and it changes all the time.
 The house even, Haddon Hall, is just so steeped in history, the spaces, the galleries, they sort of just breathe and you feel the presence of the history."
 Key scenes were filmed in Broughton Castle.